-I am no personal chef, but I do make a mean Carbonara (just ask my family and friends).
-I brought an authentic carbonara recipe back with me from my year of studying abroad in Italy, and due to the number of requests I’ve had to share it over the years, I’m posting it here with step by step instructions.
+I am no personal chef, but I make a mean Carbonara (ask my family and friends).
+I brought an authentic carbonara recipe back with me from my year of studying abroad in Italy, and due to the number of requests I’ve had to share it over the years, I’m posting it here with step-by-step instructions.

-I love to make Carbonara for guests because it knocks their socks off every single time, and though it appears complicated, it’s actually really simple!
+I love to make Carbonara for guests because it knocks their socks off every single time, and though it appears complicated, it’s quite simple!

 What is Carbonara?

 When I say carbonara, you might think of pasta, bacon, eggs, cream sauce, and parmesan cheese, among countless possible other ingredients.
 If those are the ingredients you thought of, you’re not alone, but…

 In preparing to write this article, I Googled “Olive Garden Carbonara recipe” to help me prove a point.
 What I found surprised me, even though I thought I knew what I was looking for.

 The recipe I found called for “cream-based sauce… a lot like Alfredo” and listed 14 ingredients.
 FOURTEEN.
 Ingredients.
 Nonna is certainly rolling over in her grave for that one.

 When have Italians ever put fourteen ingredients into one dish?
 The answer is never.
 Ever.